-Sarum Centre for Formation in Ministry is committed to effective, missional ministry in the wide variety of different rural church contexts.
+Sarum Centre for Formation in Ministry is committed to training for effective mission and ministry in the wide variety of different rural contexts.

-The rural pathway is overseen by Canon Jill Hopkinson, who brings her enormous previous experience as the Church of England’s National Rural Advisor and a commitment to seeing thriving rural ministry.
+The rural pathway is overseen by Canon Dr Jill Hopkinson, a rural church specialist with experience of ministry, mission and growth in rural multi-church groups, who also brings her previous experience as the Church of England’s National Rural Officer.
+She is committed to seeing flourishing rural churches and thriving rural ministers.

-This pathway doesn’t preclude you from deciding that rural ministry is not for you, and exploring other contexts – you will have been through all the appropriate academic and formational training to be able to minister in a variety of situations.
-However, those on this pathway will have engaged deeply and prayerfully with the particular challenges and opportunities of rural mission and ministry, and be better equipped for the changing rural environment they will encounter.
+This pathway does not preclude you from deciding that rural ministry is not for you, and exploring other contexts – you will have been through all the appropriate academic and formational training to be able to minister in a variety of situations.
+However, those on this pathway will have engaged deeply and prayerfully with the particular challenges and opportunities of rural mission and ministry, and be better equipped for the changing rural communities they will encounter.